 Another option is to book a My VIP Tour for exclusive access to the parks.
 A private guide takes you around to the rides, parades, and character meet and greets without the wait!
 Definitely worth looking into if you can afford it.

-5. Download an App for Ride Wait Times
+5. Download the Disney World App for Ride Wait Times

 There are several apps to choose from (My Disney Experience and Disney World Lines come to mind), and we found these to be extremely helpful when planning our time at the parks.
 These apps list the majority of the rides and the approximate wait time for each.
 This eliminates the disappointment of walking halfway across the park only to find the ride you want has an hour long line.